IDTdesign/bossxgen/uicomponents/bettertext/README.md

 }
 ```

-Deep customization: you able to redefine any formula in calculation settings inside `bettertext-settings` mixin.
+Deep customization: you able to redefine any formula in calculation section inside `bettertext-settings` mixin.

 ```less
 @import (less) "uicomponents/bettertext.less";